ygorcosta/wedeploy.com/ui/src/pages/blog/how-to-migrate-projects-to-beta.md

 	<img src="../images/blog/post-13--0.png" alt="Beta Migration">
 </figure>

-On July 31st, we announced [our new Beta version of WeDeploy](/blog/).
+On July 31st, we announced [our new Beta version of WeDeploy](/blog/wedeploy-beta-our-biggest-release-yet.html).
 With that release we introduced the new infrastructure on AWS that can be accessed by our [Console](https://console.wedeploy.com).
 Along with that big infrastructure change, we also introduced other things like custom Docker images and HTTPS, which lead to a big question that you might be asking yourself: will the projects I built on Alpha work on Beta?
 The answer is 'yes', but there are a few easy changes that need to be made.
 Below is a guide on how to seamlessly do that!

+If you have any trouble, feel free to tap on the green button in the bottom corner to talk to a WeDeploy human, we'd love to help.

 ---

 #### Migrating Projects

 We have made some fundamental changes to the way you setup your project source code and simplified the way you deploy your apps.
 Walk through these easy steps and your project will be ready for deployment.
-If you have any trouble, feel free to tap on the green button in the bottom corner to talk to a WeDeploy human, we'd love to help.

-##### Step One: Config Files
+##### Step One: Configuration

 1. Delete `project.json`.
-We are no longer using these files.
+We no longer support these files.
-2. Rename all `conatiner.json` files to `wedeploy.json`.
+2. Rename all `container.json` files to `wedeploy.json`.
-3. In `wedeploy.json`, change `type` to `image` and add `:beta` tag to end of image.
+3. In `wedeploy.json`, change `type` to `image` and add `:beta` tag.

 Here is an example of what the new `wedeploy.json` will look like.